rybosome/lmoe/README.md

 touch alexandria/src/alexandria/io/__init__.py
 ```

-...will give you a list of runnable shell commands.
+...for a list of runnable shell commands.

 Coming soon: `lmoe` will offer to run them for you, open them in an editor, or stop.

 #### Model Listing

-List Ollama metadata on models used internally by `lmoe`.
+*List Ollama metadata on models used internally by `lmoe`.*

 ```
 % lmoe list